FMI Open data WMS services

-Information about supported FMI WMS services and layers can be queried by using GetCapabilities request:
+Information about the WMS service can be queried by using GetCapabilities request:

-Notice, CRS and BBOX information can be found from layer descriptions in capabilites response even if they are not shown above in the partial layer description.
+The layer description includes also some other important information like BoundingBox and CRS.
+The BoundingBox and CRS can be found from the layer description even if they are not shown above in the partial layer description.

-As an example, some of the supported weather service layers:
+As an example, some of the supported weather forecast layers:

 As an example, some of the supported radar service layers:

-You may also request GetCapabilites directly for a specific service by including the service name into URL path.
-Notice, the service name actually corresponds the workspace name in GeoServer.
-For example, a request to get capabilites specifically for radar service:
+You may also request GetCapabilites directly for a specific namespace by including the namespace name into URL path.
+Notice, the namespace name actually corresponds the workspace name in GeoServer.
+For example, a request to get capabilities specifically for Radar namespace:

 After layer information is known from the capabilities response, the layer image can be requested by including the layer name, CRS and BBOX information into the GetMap request.
-Also notice, layer names contain information about the service that the layer is part of, for example, Weather:temperature layer name informs that temperature layer is part of the Weather service.
-The service name is also included into URL path.
+Also notice, layer names contain information about the namespace that the layer is part of, for example, Weather:temperature-forecast layer name informs that temperature-forecast layer is part of the Weather namespace.
+The namespace name is also included into URL path.